TadaTeruki/naturalneighbor/README.md

 NNI (Natural Neighbor Interpolation) library for Rust.

-The implementation is based on 'A Fast and Accurate Algorithm for Natural Neighbor Interpolation' by G.W.
+The implementation of this library is based on '[A Fast and Accurate Algorithm for Natural Neighbor Interpolation]( https://gwlucastrig.github.io/TinfourDocs/NaturalNeighborTinfourAlgorithm/index.html)' by G.W.
 Lucas.

 **Note: This library is still in development and not ready for production use.**